 So which one do you choose?
 This really depends on your preferences at the end of the day, as all three are very efficacious nitric oxide boosters.
 If you would like to just take a small capsule and experience the vasodilatory effects, then agmatine sulfate is the best option.
 However, some people find that it has cognitive effects (mood boosting, calming and focus enhancement) that are not desirable in just a pure nitric oxide booster.
 If this is the case, then citrulline malate is a fantastic choice, as it will both be a very efficacious nitric oxide booster whilst also being an ammonia buffer which can stave off fatigue.
 The only issue with citrulline malate is that it is fairly sour and large doses of it need to be taken.
 In a homemade preworkout blend, it goes really well, by adding a sour tang that can cover up bitter flavors, especially when it is combined with one of our flavor packs.
 For those who would rather not deal with the sour flavor, an AAKG supplement is a great choice as it is completely tasteless.
 AAKG also has the potential added benefit of producing ATP by enhancing mitochondrial function.
 This is based on the fact that the alpha ketoglutarate in AAKG is used within mitochondria as an antioxidant and energy producer.

 Various combination of all three can be used as well.
 By taking agmatine in combination with either AAKG or citrulline malate, we can potentially enhance the amount of nitric oxide that is produced via eNOS.
 This is based on the fact that agmatine diverts nitric oxide production away from iNOS and nNOS whilst enhancing nitric oxide output from eNOS, which at the end of the day we are after.
-Our recommendation would be to combine agmatine sulfate with citrulline malate in order to get the fastest and most pronounced increase in blood flow.
+Our recommendation would be to combine agmatine sulfate with citrulline malate.
 AAKG could also be combined with agmatine, however, we do not see much of a reason to combine both AAKG and citrulline malate as both simply enhance plasma arginine levels.

 Learn more about L-Citrulline Malate, Agmatine Sulfate and AAKG by clicking the product jars below.